 - 2.2.5.
-The automatic qualifying score for this school, for this particular year of entry, will be set by the Committee of Reference during the Local Review Process using the results from the 11+ test.
-The minimum score for the waiting list for this school, for this particular year of entry, will also be set by the Committee of Reference. - 2.2.6.
-Children with an Education, Health and Care Plan (EHC) or Statement of Special Educational Needs (SEN)2 that names the School will be admitted first, subject to them achieving the automatic qualifying score or above for the School for this particular year of entry.
+The Automatic Qualifying Score for this School, for this particular year of entry, will be set by the Committee of Reference during the Local Review Process using the results from the 11+ test.
+The minimum score for the waiting list for this School, for this particular year of entry, will also be set by the Committee of Reference. - 2.2.6.
+Children with an Education, Health and Care Plan (EHC) or Statement of Special Educational Needs (SEN)2 that names the School will be admitted first, subject to them achieving the Automatic Qualifying Score or above for the School for this particular year of entry.
 In this event the number of places that remain for allocation will be reduced.
-Please see section separate section below regarding arrangements for students with Special Educational Needs taking the Entrance Test at Year 7.
-Similar arrangements apply to in-year transfers and admissions to the Sixth Form. - 2.2.7.Categories 1-5 below relate to children whose 11+ registrations and secondary school applications have been received on time: - 2.2.7.1.
-Category 1: Any Looked-After3 or Previously Looked-After Children4 who either achieve the automatic qualifying score or above for this School for this particular year of entry, or who score up to ten marks below the automatic qualifying score. - 2.2.7.2.
-Category 2: Children who live in the priority area who attract the Pupil Premium via eligibility for Free School Meals5 who achieve either the automatic qualifying score or above for this School for this particular year of entry, or who score up
+Please see separate section regarding arrangements for students with Special Educational Needs taking the Entrance Test at Year 7.
+Similar arrangements apply to in-year transfers and admissions to the Sixth Form. - 2.2.7.Prior to Monday 1st March 2021, categories 1-5 below will only relate to children whose 11+ registrations and secondary school applications have been received on time.
+After Monday 1st March 2021, these categories will then be assigned to all applicants, both on time and late, on the Waiting List: - 2.2.7.1.
+Category 1: Any Looked-After3 or Previously Looked-After Children4 who either achieve the Automatic Qualifying Score or above for this School for this